 Diagnostic Testing at Our Animal Eye Clinic

 When your dog or cat has an eye issue, it’s always best to bring them to a local veterinary clinic for a checkup.
-At Animal Eye Associates in Florida, our veterinary doctors are well-trained in the diagnostic tests necessary to evaluate, diagnose, and determine the best treatment for ophthalmic diseases in animals.
-If you’re interested in learning more about our skilled veterinary ophthalmologists, schedule an appointment with Animal Eye Associates today.
+At Animal Eye Associates in Florida, our veterinary eye specialists are well-trained in the diagnostic tests necessary to evaluate, diagnose, and determine the best treatment for ophthalmic diseases in animals.
+If you’re interested in learning more about our skilled veterinary ophthalmologists, contact us to schedule an appointment today.

 Also known as eye pressure testing in dogs, tonometry tests are used in veterinary clinics to determine whether or not glaucoma is present in dogs.
 Glaucoma is often caused by a buildup of fluid within the eye, and if your pet suffers from abnormally high pressure in that area, it can damage the optic nerve and lead to a loss of vision in your pet.

 There are specific dog breeds that are more likely to experience glaucoma, including Cocker Spaniels, Terriers, Siberian Huskies, Dalmations, and Basset Hounds.
 If you feel your canine companion may have glaucoma, schedule an appointment at our veterinary clinic in Maitland or Waterford Lakes today.